How to Fix PS4 Error CE-32895-7

 • Playstation 4 is connected to a restrictive network – If you’re not currently connected to your home network, it’s possible that you’re seeing this error due to a restriction imposed by your network administrator.
 This is typically the case with hotels, schools, offices, and other types of public networks.
 In this case, you will need to test this theory out by connecting to a network without restrictions.

 • TCP / IP Inconsistency – Some modifications that were recently imposed at the ISP level might affect the current connection.
-If that’s the case, you might be able to get the issue resolved by resetting your router and re-established the Internet connection.
+If that’s the case, you might be able to get the issue resolved by resetting your router and re-establishing the Internet connection.

 • Hardware issue – In certain circumstances, this error code can also be a signal of a failing hardware component (most likely the network card).
 In this case, you will need to take your computer to a certified shop to investigate any underlying hardware issues.

-In case this scenario is not applicable or you already tried this to no avail, move down to the next potential fix below.
+If this scenario is not applicable or you already tried this to no avail, move down to the next potential fix below.

-Method 2: Resetting the Router
+Method 2: Reset the Router

-reset button
+reset button on router

 Reset button for the router